IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * VIEW DATABASE STATE
 * VIEW DEFINITION

+It is also possible skip the permissions test done from SqlTableDependency, setting executeUserPermissionCheck constructor parameter to false.
+In this case, If the user does not have sufficient permissions, a SQL server exception will be thrown.

 ## Donate
 SqlTableDependency is a personal open source project.
 Started in 2015, I have put hundreds of hours adding new features, enhancing and fixes, with the goal to make them a usefull and  user-friendly component.
 I need your help to achieve this.